ejfox/website/content/reading/Wilhelm_et_al-The I Ching or Book of Changes.md

 This is the reason why the teacher must wait to be sought out instead of offering himself.
 Only thus can the instruction take place at the right time and in the right way. — location: [1456](kindle://book?action=open&asin=B004S6QSYO&location=1456) ^ref-16253

 ---

+This is the reason why the teacher must wait to be sought out instead of offering himself.
+Only thus can the instruction take place at the right time and in the right way. — location: [1456](kindle://book?action=open&asin=B004S6QSYO&location=1456) ^ref-16253

+---